hpc-carpentry/hpc-shell/_episodes/03-files.md

 ## Moving and copying files

-To practice moving files, we will move `test.txt` to that directory with `mv` (move). `mv`'s syntax is relatively simple, and works for both files and directories `mv <file/directory> <path to new location>`
+To practice moving files, we will move `test.txt` to that directory with `mv` (move). `mv`'s syntax is relatively intuitive, and works for both files and directories `mv <file/directory> <path to new location>`

 ```